-This spicy vegan chocolate pie is the perfect no-bake and gluten-free dessert, easy to make with a creamy 3-ingredient fudgy filling and a crust that tastes like a chocolate cookie.
+This cardamom chocolate tart is the perfect no-bake and gluten-free dessert, easy to make with a creamy 3-ingredient fudgy filling and a crust that tastes like a chocolate cookie.

-This spicy vegan chocolate pie is the perfect make-ahead dessert or snack or even breakfast if you like dessert for breakfast!
+This cardamon chocolate tart is the perfect make-ahead dessert or snack or even breakfast if you like dessert for breakfast!
 The filling here is remarkably simple -- only 3 ingredients!
 Or you could leave off the spice, and make it 2-ingredients, but then you'd have to change the title.😂

 The addition of exotic cardamom spice really does set this pie apart from other chocolate pie recipes: the sweet spice blends so nicely with the taste of quality dark chocolate.
 So I highly recommend making this tart at least once with the cardamom.